limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

 Task                                              | Status   | Comments (only if yellow or red)
 ------------                                      | -------- | -------------
-Identify VA application owner                     | Green     | Need to identify application owner (Tim is PM) Initial cloud suitability 6 questions completed   |  N/A    | decision made without using these b/c they did not yet exist ITOPs to review if "obsolete" system based on usage     |      | ECSO Migration wave planning started              | Complete    |  Wave 1 Baseline costs (pre-cloud) documented             |      | all project teams need to understand this given primary goal of cloud migration is cost savings
+Identify VA application owner                     | Green     | Need to identify application owner (Tim is PM) Initial cloud suitability 6 questions completed   |  N/A    | Ken/Intake team have not yet deployed these in VIPR intake process
-Validated ACTIVE users / traffic analytics for past 12 months   |      | ask Tim ROM and funding information provided (e.g., UFR, research vs. OIT dollars, etc. | Complete     | Yes funded for cloud; OIT dollars
+ITOPs to review if "obsolete" system based on usage     | N/A     | Not applicable because this is a new system ECSO Migration wave planning started              | Complete    |  Wave 1 Baseline costs (pre-cloud) documented             |  N/A    | No baseline (pre-cloud) costs because this is a new system Validated ACTIVE users / traffic analytics for past 12 months   |      | Need data on demand for this application ROM and funding information provided (e.g., UFR, research vs. OIT dollars, etc. | Complete     | Yes funded for cloud; OIT dollars
-VIPR Epics completed                              | Complete     | confirm w/ Tim Routing tab in VIPR workbook completed            | N/A     | Team began work before Ken/Intake team deployed workbook 100% complete pre-intake checklist                |  N/A    | Checklist under development by CAS; not yet available COMPLETED ALL (PRE Intake) Tasks                  | Yellow    | unsure about baseline costs and some intake tasks; although ECSO is not making early migrators repeat intake, tasks like knowing basline costs are important to measure cost savings.
+VIPR Epics completed                              | Complete     | confirm w/ Tim Routing tab in VIPR workbook completed            | N/A     | Team began work before Ken/Intake team deployed workbook 100% complete pre-intake checklist                |  N/A    | Checklist under development by CAS; not yet available COMPLETED ALL (PRE Intake) Tasks                  | Green   | Usage data needed; confirm what is VA / user demand for this system

 ### OIT Unified Intake (VIPR)
 Task                                                          | Status   | Comments (only if yellow or red)
 ------------                                                  | -------- | -------------
 VIPR ID created               |   Complete   | V17-01347-000
-VIPR workbook (tab for cloud) 100% completed              | N/A     | Workbook not yet deployed EPMO IA analysis completed              |      |
+VIPR workbook (tab for cloud) 100% completed              | N/A     | Workbook not yet deployed / available by Ken/Intake team.
-ECSO wave migration designated              |   Complete   | Wave 1
-EPMO PM assigned              |  Complete    | Tim Robinson Confirmed adequate funding and resources in place for migration based on ROM              | Complete     | Decision finalized: migrate to cloud, decommission obsolete / duplicate system, or waiver (stay as is)         | Complete     |
+EPMO IA analysis completed              |      | Confirm with Rushika's team ECSO wave migration designated              |   Complete   | Wave 1 EPMO PM assigned              |  Complete    | Tim Robinson Confirmed adequate funding and resources in place for migration based on ROM              | Complete   | Decision finalized: migrate to cloud, decommission obsolete / duplicate system, or waiver (stay as is)         | Complete     |
-CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)        |      | Approved architecture by ITOPs              |      | Intake checklist 100% completed               | N/A     | Checklist under development by CAS; not yet available
+CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)        |      | CAS to do Approved architecture by ITOPs              |      | Chris Cardella's team to do; CAS to coordinate with Chris Intake checklist 100% completed               | N/A     | Checklist under development by CAS; not yet available
-COMPLETED ALL OIT Intake Tasks                 |      |
+COMPLETED ALL OIT Intake Tasks                 | Green     |

 ### ECSO / VAEC Detailed Migration Planning
 Task                                              | Status    | Comments (only if yellow or red)